EricLuoisme/dapps-scraping/README.md

 ## Usage

-To scrape the required websites we have used the package Selenium.
-We have created three scripts:
+There is one Python script per DApps website.
+ - DappRadar.py: for dappradar.com
+ - stateDapps.py: for www.stateofthedapps.com
+ - dappcom.py: for dapp.com

-1. The first script is to crawl the DappRadar webpage.
-To run the script use the following command:
+To run the script (shown with the example of DappRadar), use the following command:

 ```bash
 python DappRadar.py